Introduction

 • #![no_main]

-• The no_main attribute says that this program won't use the standard main interface, which is tailored for command-line applications that receive arguments.
-Instead of the standard main, we'll use the entry attribute from the riscv-rt crate to define a custom entry point.
+• The no_main attribute says that this program won't use the standard main interface, which is usually used when a full operating system is available.
+Instead of the standard main, we'll use the entry attribute from the esp-riscv-rt crate to define a custom entry point.
 In this program, we have named the entry point main, but any other name could have been used.
 The entry point function must be a diverging function.
 I.e. it has the signature fn foo() -> !; this type indicates that the function never returns – which means that the program never terminates.

 4 use esp_backtrace as _;